inblocks/precedence/README.md

 ---

-To retrieve the last block information you can run the following:
+To retrieve the pending block information you can run the following:

 ```bash
 curl -XGET "$api/blocks?pretty=true"